 Exposure sources let you send ad-exposure data into MX8 Labs so it can be matched against survey respondents.
+Before setting one up, it is worth checking that the campaign is large enough to measure: Campaign size and measurability converts impressions, frequency and audience size into the respondent sample a lift study would need.
 This is the foundation of ad-effectiveness research - by linking who saw an ad with how they responded to a survey, you can measure real-world campaign impact.

 How exposure data works

-Every time a person is exposed to an ad, a record is created that captures at minimum an IP address (plaintext or hashed), a user identifier (UID), and the brand associated with the ad.
-MX8 Labs stores these records and later matches them to incoming survey responses so you can compare exposed and unexposed audiences.
+Every time a person is exposed to an ad, a record is created that captures an IP address (plaintext or hashed) plus the identifiers you configure — typically a user identifier (UID) and dimensions such as the brand associated with the ad, both of which are optional.
+Using the identifiers supplied with your exposure records, MX8 Labs determines whether a survey respondent was exposed, so you can compare exposed and unexposed audiences.

 Two ways to send exposure data